CSE System Support has access to a large-format printer that can print posters for research presentations and conferences.

 UNSW Standard Research Poster

-The University has provided a powerpoint template for research/conference posters.
-This is A0 size, but we can scale this to A1 or A2 as needed.
+The University has provided powerpoint documents for research/conference posters.
+A zip file contains landscape and a portrait versions, these are A0 size, but can be scaled to A1 or A2 as needed.

-The font for the heading lines must be Arial, but the size can be changed.
+The font for the heading lines must be Clancy, and Roboto Mono for subheading and author list.

 Preparing your poster